Assessor

 Revaluation

-The Town of Vernon has completed the revaluation process for 2021.
+The Town of Vernon completed evaluation process for 2021.

 Under Connecticut General Statute §12-62, every town in Connecticut is mandated to perform a town-wide real estate revaluation every five years.
 Prior to 2005, revaluations were performed every 10 years.
 In Vernon, the last revaluation year was 2016.